 - Marky contacted a genetic consultant to see where the value lies.

 There have been “Royal Baby” props up around the offshore market for some time now.
-Each day, I check the entertainment section on Bovada hoping to see something new that catches my eye, but instead, I still see the same hoard of “Royal Baby” props.
+Each day, I check the entertainment section hoping to see something new that catches my eye, but instead, I still see the same hoard of “Royal Baby” props.
 The “Royal Baby” refers to Prince Harry and Meghan Markle’s bundle of joy that is due to arrive next spring.
 Excuse me — Meghan, Duchess of Sussex.
 Oh how I wish my name had a comma in it.

 Until recently, I never even looked at these props closely for a couple of reasons.